git/git.github.io/rev_news/drafts/edition-80.md

   Glen agreed with Junio's suggestion, though they discussed it a bit further.

-  Bagas Sanjaya replied to Glen initial email saying he wasn't sure that the `--range-diff` option was necessary, but Eric disagreed with him saying:
+  Bagas Sanjaya replied to Glen's initial email saying he wasn't sure if the `--range-diff` option was necessary, but Eric disagreed with him saying:

   "Anyone who does any serious amount of review on this project finds